It means reconnecting with the earth, focusing on what it provides, and why we need such elements for optimal health.

 - Sugar and processed foods

-These are the foods that we try to eat less of, or eliminate, or consider the quality of, with a “primal” lifestyle.
+These are the foods that we try to eat less of, or eliminate, or consider the quality of, with a “primal” diet and lifestyle.
 Such foods are being shown to have a potentially negative impact on our health.

 The less of such foods you consume, the greater your potential may be to reach and maintain hormonal and metabolic balance, burn fat, reduce inflammation, improve gut health, eliminate food cravings and addictions, and maximize the nutritional quality of food.